sahraoui17/Blockchain-Trust/README.md

 # Introcution
 Blockchain-Trust is Trust management for IoT devices based on Blockchain.
-Simulated trust ratings and reputation system that is scored in persistent Blockchain.
+Devices' trust ratings and reputation scores are scored in persistent Blockchain.
-This project contains several classes that can run on top of iFogSim simulator to simulation trust management in IoT enviroment.
+The project contains several classes that can run on top of iFogSim simulator to simulate trust management in IoT enviroment.

 ##Supported trust attacks
 You can use this project to simulate trust based attack such as good-mouthing attack and bad-mouthing attack.